A domain decomposition-based autoregressive deep learning model for unsteady and nonlinear partial differential equations: Results

 Since the 3-D additive manufacturing dataset includes test samples that evaluate the model's extrapolation capability to larger domain sizes and longer timesteps, we present the nRMSE evolution for all test cases in figure \ref{fig:nrmse_interp}(d).
 It can be observed that our model consistently predicts within a $5-10\%$ error range for all domain sizes and timesteps, even though it was trained on only 400 timesteps.

 Figures \ref{fig:swe_interp_contours}, \ref{fig:fno_interp_contours}, \ref{fig:diff-reac_interp_contours} present three randomly selected contours obtained using transient-CoMLSim at last timesteps from the 2-D shallow water, 2-D vortex-flow, and 2-D diffusion-reaction, respectively.
 From the contours, it is evident that the transient-CoMLSim captures the physics of the respective 2-D datasets quite accurately throughout the course of their respective temporal evolution.
+Appendix \ref{sec:appendix} presents animations of three randomly selected test samples, showing the time evolution of solution variables for the three 2-D PDE datasets (figures \ref{fig:output_swe1}--\ref{fig:output_diff3}).